 Seniors who are interested in starting an exercise program of any type should never jump into a new routine, as there can be adverse effects when proper precautions are not taken.
 So how can seniors start working out safely?
-Shown below are step-by-step instructions for creating a personalized senior exercise program, presented by trusted San Antonio home care agency, Home Care Assistance.
+Shown below are step-by-step instructions for creating a personalized senior exercise program, presented by trusted San Antonio in-home care agency, Home Care Assistance.

 Step 1 – Get a Physical Examination